 what was once a fight over abortion (an admittedly complex issue) has become a debate over whether women should have access to popular forms of birth control and basic preventive care.
 And we’re all scratching our heads.

-recent poll found that “A near consensus exists that women should have access to birth control, that insurers should cover it, and that the decision to use birth control is a private one.”
+Protecting basic women’s health care is overwhelmingly popular.
+A recent poll found that “A near consensus exists that women should have access to birth control, that insurers should cover it, and that the decision to use birth control is a private one.”

-“Nearly two thirds (63 percent) of all voters oppose prohibiting Planned Parenthood from receiving federal funds to pay for birth control, maternity care, and cancer screenings; 61 percent oppose it when it is specified that some Planned Parenthood clinics perform abortions.”
+In addition, voters decisively object to a wide range of attacks on women’s health care, and continue to strongly support Planned Parenthood.“Nearly two thirds (63 percent) of all voters oppose prohibiting Planned Parenthood from receiving federal funds to pay for birth control, maternity care, and cancer screenings; 61 percent oppose it when it is specified that some Planned Parenthood clinics perform abortions.”

 The media has been talking about the latest poll numbers for President Obama and that he’s at 41% approval.
 What they’re NOT talking about is that Obama holds a double-digit lead among Independent women.
 Want to take a guess why?
 We say birth control.
 And two articles that came out over the weekend illustrate the point: